 Have you ever been knee-deep in video editing and suddenly, you can't find that one clip you need?

 It's like losing your keys when you're already late.
-Disorganized files are the culprit here.
+Disorganized video files are one of the most annoying video editing mistakes you must avoid.
 They turn what should be a creative sprint into a hurdle race.

 Keeping files organized is key.
 It saves you from the hassle of sifting through a pile of media clips and keeps the focus on the important task—video editing.